Long runs under a conditional limit distribution: Random walks conditioned by a function of their summands. Random walks conditioned by a function of their summands

-\begin{remark} Simulation of $Y_{1}$ can be performed through the method suggested in \cite {BarbeBroniatowski1999} $.$ \end{remark}
+\begin{remark} Simulation of $Y_{1}$ can be performed through the method suggested in \cite {BarbeBroniatowski1999}. \end{remark}

-Tables \ref{table:traj_X_Norm_MD}, \ref{table:traj_X_Norm_GD}, \ref {table:traj_X_Exp_MD} and \ref{table:traj_X_Exp_GD} present a number of simulations of random walks conditioned on their sum with $n=1000$ when $ u(x)=x.$ In the gaussian case, when the approximating scheme is known to be optimal up to $k=n-1$, the simulation is performed with $k=999$ and two cases are considered: the moderate deviation case is supposed to be modeled when $P(\mathbf{S}_{1,n}>na)=10^{-2}$ (Table \ref{table:traj_X_Norm_MD}); that this range of probability is in the "moderate deviation" range is a commonly assessed statement among statisticians; the large deviation case pertains to $P(\mathbf{S}_{1,n}>na)=10^{-8}$ (Table \ref {table:traj_X_Norm_GD}).
-The centered exponential case with $n=1000$ and $ k=900$ is presented in Tables \ref{table:traj_X_Exp_MD} and \ref {table:traj_X_Exp_GD}, under the same events.
+Figures~\ref{table:traj_X_Norm_MD}, \ref{table:traj_X_Norm_GD}, \ref {table:traj_X_Exp_MD} and \ref{table:traj_X_Exp_GD} present a number of simulations of random walks conditioned on their sum with $n=1000$ when $ u(x)=x$.
+In the Gaussian case, when the approximating scheme is known to be optimal up to $k=n-1$, the simulation is performed with $k=999$ and two cases are considered: the moderate deviation case is assumed to be modeled when $P(\mathbf{S}_{1,n}> na )=10^{-2}$ (Figure~\ref{table:traj_X_Norm_MD}); that this range of probability is in the ``moderate deviation'' range is a commonly assessed statement among statisticians.
+The large deviation case pertains to $P(\mathbf{S}_{1,n}> na )=10^{-8}$ (Figure~\ref {table:traj_X_Norm_GD}).
+The centered exponential case with $n=1000$ and $ k=800$ is presented in Figures~\ref{table:traj_X_Exp_MD} and \ref {table:traj_X_Exp_GD}, under the same events.

-In order to check the accuracy of the approximation, Tables \ref {table:hist_X_Norm_MD}, \ref{table:hist_X_Norm_GD} (normal case, n=1000, k=999) and Tables \ref{table:hist_X_Exp_MD}, \ref{table:hist_X_Exp_GD} (centered exponential case, n=1000, k=900) present the histograms of the simulated $\mathbf{X}_{i}^{\prime }s$ together with the tilted densities at point $a$ which are known to be the limit density of $\mathbf{X}_{1}$ conditioned on $\mathcal{E}_{n}$ in the large deviation case, and to be equivalent to the same density in the moderate deviation case, as can be deduced from Ermakov \cite{ERmakov2006}.
-The tilted density in the gaussian case is the normal with mean $a$ and variance $1$; in the centered exponential case the tilted density is an exponential density on $\left( -1,\infty \right) $ with parameter $1/(1+a).$
+In order to check the accuracy of the approximation, Figures \ref {table:hist_X_Norm_MD}, \ref{table:hist_X_Norm_GD} (normal case, $n=1000$, $k=999$) and Figures~\ref{table:hist_X_Exp_MD}, \ref{table:hist_X_Exp_GD} (centered exponential case, $n=1000$, $k=800$) present the histograms of the simulated $\mathbf{X}_{i}$'s together with the tilted densities at point $a$ which are known to be the limit density of $\mathbf{X}_{1}$ conditioned on $\mathcal{E}_{n}$ in the large deviation case, and to be equivalent to the same density in the moderate deviation case, as can be deduced from \cite{ERmakov2006}.
+The tilted density in the Gaussian case is the normal with mean $a$ and variance $1$; in the centered exponential case the tilted density is an exponential density on $ ( -1,\infty ) $ with parameter $1/(1+a)$.